Yellow Asphalt

-The stories are shot on location in the Judean Desert, and casts members of the Jahalin Bedouin tribe in acting roles.
+The stories are shot on location in the Judean Desert, and cast members of the Jahalin Bedouin tribe in acting roles.
 The three shorts are woven together by the presence of the same village elders in all the films, who happen to be actual members of the Jahalin Bedouin.
 The film was released with Hebrew and Arabic audio tracks.
-The entire film took seven years to create.
+The entire film took seven years to complete.
 The film tries to portray the clash of civilizations between the Bedouins and Israeli Jews in a non-judgmental manner.

 Shot before the Second Intifada, the film steers clear of political themes, focusing instead on social issues.

 Plots

 Black spot

-A Bedouin boy is run over by an Israeli tanker while crossing the highway with his donkey.
-The truck driver and his help decide to move the body to the side of the road, and flee.
-The truck's self ignition fails, and by the time they repair it, they are surrounded by Bedouins.
+An Israeli tanker runs over a Bedouin boy who was crossing the highway with his donkey.
+The truck driver and his help decide to move the body to the side of the road and flee.
+The truck's self ignition fails and by the time they repair it Bedouins surround them.
 The tense, almost wordless stand-off is broken when the truck help, under orders from the truck driver, removes an extra wheel from the truck and gives it to the Bedouins to pass judgment on.

 Here is not there

 A council of village elders meet to discuss the marital problems of a Bedouin man and his German wife.
-The wife, who wants to leave with her two children back to Germany, is instructed to go back to her tent and her family.
+The wife, who wants to leave with her two children back to Germany, is instructed to return to her tent and her family.
 She decides to escape in the middle of the night with her two children.
-She runs most of the night - carrying her younger child, and leading her older one - before falling asleep exhausted.
-She is discovered in the morning by her husband who pursues her with a 4WD across the desert wadis.
-She intercepts an Israeli truck, and is helped by the truck driver, but her husband realizes she is hiding in the truck when he overhears his children crying inside it.
-The wife takes flight with the children, but is ultimately pursued down by the husband and stoned.
+She runs most of the night, carrying her younger child and leading her older one, before falling asleep exhausted.
+Her husband had pursued her across the desert wadis in a 4WD and finds her.
+She flags down an Israeli truck whose driver hides her, but her crying children reveal her presence to her husband.
+She takes flight with the children, but is ultimately caught by her husband and stoned.

-This entire episode turns out to be a cautionary daydream of the German wife in question, who ultimately decides to leave in the middle of the night with her two children anyway.
+This entire episode turns out to be the cautionary daydream of the German wife in question, who ultimately decides to leave in the middle of the night with her two children anyway.